Kalyaneshwar Mahadev Mandir: Kalna Paramhansa

 The temple is also very famous for Kalna Baba Ashram.
 Kalna Baba is also known as Kalna Paramhansa.
 He was a spiritual leader and philosopher, who stayed at Kalyaneshwar Mahadev Mandir and taught the people coming there about spiritual knowledge.
 He is also considered as the avatar of Lord Shiva in the Kalyaneshwar Mahadev Mandir.
 He was very famous for his kindness and spiritual energy.
 It is said that he cured many people who come to him in the hope of solutions of their problems.

+Kalaneshwar Mahotsav

+In the year 2026, the Government of Bihar has initiated one-day grand celebration known as Kalaneshwar Mahotsav at the premises of the temple to highlights the importance of the temple for Hindu pilgrimage.
+It was inaugurated on the occasion of the Mahashivratri festival by the tourism minister Arun Shankar Prasad of the Bihar Government along with some other dignitaries.

+Upradation

+On 11 May 2026, due to having the religious significance associated with the Ramayana, the temple has been recognised as a tourist destination for Hindu pilgrimage in the world by the Government of Bihar in India.
+The government has announced a budget of 13 crore 60 lakh 99 thousand Indian rupees for tourism development of the premises.
+The Bihar Government Tourism Development Corporation Limited will look after the development works.
+The tender for the development works is expected to be release on 6 June 2026.